Light Control Feature Set#

 Make sure that there are no light device ID conflicts.

-Note that every time you're switching from current to voltage or vice versa, there is a short initialization phase of the controller during which all connected lights light up.
+Note that every time you're switching from current to voltage or vice versa, there is a short initialization phase of the controller during which the connected light lights up.
 This can last for up to 15 s and is normal behavior.

-BslLightDeviceMaxCurrentparameter to the maximum current rating of your light.
+BslLightDeviceMaxCurrentparameter to the maximum current rating of your light in continuous operation.

 This ensures that your light will not get damaged and that you can safely use the whole current range of your light using the